kwant-project/kwant/doc/source/tutorial/tutorial2.rst

     :start-after: #HIDDEN_BEGIN_eusz
     :end-before: #HIDDEN_END_eusz

-Note that this function takes a realspace position as argument (not a `~kwant.builder.Site`).
+Note that this function takes a real-space position as argument (not a `~kwant.builder.Site`).

 We can now simply add all of the lattice points inside this shape at